tomhendra/courses/28-typescript-3-fundamentals-v2/README.md

 - Start with tests passing
 - Rename all `.js` to `.ts`, allowing implicit `any`
 - Fix only things that are not type-checking, or causing compile errors
-- Be careful to avoid changing behavior
+- Be careful to avoid changing behaviour
 - Get tests passing again
 - This should be an independent pull request.